ninjitaru/androidx-particles/README.md

 .oneShot(anchorView, numParticles);
 ```

-Note that the ParticleSystem checks the position of the anchor view when oneShot (or emit) is called, so it requires the views to be measured.
-This means that **ParticleSystem won't work properly if you call oneShot or emit during onCreate**.
-For more information check the comments on [issue #22](https://github.com/plattysoft/Leonids/issues/22).
+Note that the particle system checks the position of the anchor view when `oneShot()` (or `emit()`) is called, so it requires the views to be measured.
+This means that **the particle system won't work properly if you call `oneShot()` or `emit()` during onCreate or onStart**.
+For more information, check the [FAQ](https://github.com/thomorl/androidx-particles/wiki/FAQ#my-particles-are-always-shown-in-the-top-left-corner-what-is-going-on).

-When you create the particle system, you tell how many particles will it use as a maximum, the resourceId of the drawable you want to use for the particles and for how long the particles will live.
+When you create the particle system, you specify how many particles it will use at maximum, the resourceId of the drawable you want to use for the particles, and how long the particles will live.

 Then you configure the particle system.
-In this case we specify that the particles will have a speed between 0.2 and 0.5 pixels per milisecond (support for dips will be included in the future).
+In this case, we specify that the particles will have a speed between 0.2 and 0.5 pixels per millisecond (support for dips will be included in the future).
 Since we did not provide an angle range, it will be considered as "any angle".

-Finally, we call oneShot, passing the view from which the particles will be launched and saying how many particles we want to be shot.
+Finally, we call `oneShot()`, passing the view from which the particles will be launched and saying how many particles we want to be shot.

 ![Leonids fireworks demo](docs/images/leonids_one_shot.gif)

 ## Emitters

-You can configure emitters, which have a constant ratio of particles being emited per second.
+You can configure emitters, which have a constant ratio of particles being emitted per second.
-This is the code for the Confeti example:
+This is the code for the confetti example:

 ```java
 new ParticleSystem(this, 80, R.drawable.confeti2, 10000)